GLOBAL MARKETS-Stocks, yields tumble after China lets yuan fall again

 Short-term U.S. interest rates markets signalled traders see no more than a 40 percent chance the U.S. central bank would raise rates at its Sept.
 16-17 meeting, even though the effective fed funds rate rose to 0.15 percent on Wednesday, the highest since April 2013.

+Financials were the weakest sector in the U.S. stock market, falling 2 percent, as investors scaled back bets that the U.S. Federal Reserve would boost rates this year.

-The dollar recovered some of the day's losses, but was still down against other currencies.
-The euro rose 1.1 percent above $1.11 for the first time in three weeks and the U.S. dollar fell 0.7 percent against the yen to 124.21 yen.
+The euro rose 1.4 percent above $1.11 for the first time in three weeks and the U.S. dollar fell 1 percent against the yen, its biggest fall in more than a month, to 123.82 yen .

 Emerging market currencies reeled as investors feared central banks could rush to weaken their own currencies in response to China's move.